 6. GENERAL MEETINGS

-- Resident, Enterprise and Councillor members are entitled to one vote each.
+c.
+Resident, Enterprise and Councillor members are entitled to one vote each.
 Associate members may attend and speak at the meetings but are not entitled to vote.

-- A Special General Meeting can be called by a majority of the Committee or by a petition signed by twenty‐five or more members eligible to vote.
+e.
+A Special General Meeting can be called by a majority of the Committee or by a petition signed by twenty‐five or more members eligible to vote.
 The Secretary will then arrange a Special General Meeting within thirty days and notify all members by email.

-- Decisions shall be made by simple majority of the individuals voting.
+g.
+Decisions shall be made by simple majority of the individuals voting.
 A second “casting” vote shall be held by the Chair if the Chair is participating in voting, the Deputy Chair if the Deputy Chair is participating without the participation of the Chair, the Secretary if the Secretary is participating without the participation of the Chair and the Deputy Chair, the Treasurer if the Treasurer is participating without the participation of the Chair, the Deputy Chair and the Secretary.
 All electronic polls shall permit votes to be cast for at least three days.

-- Constitutional changes may only be made at an Annual or Special General Meeting and must be approved by a two‐thirds majority of votes cast.
+i.
+Constitutional changes may only be made at an Annual or Special General Meeting and must be approved by a two‐thirds majority of votes cast.

-7. APPROVING THE HP PLAN
+7. The HP PLAN

-The Committee will publish a draft of the HP Plan for consultation and approval by the community within the HP Area.
+The Committee will publish any proposed amendments to the HP Plan at a General Meeting of Members for approval prior to consultation and approval by the community within the HP Area.